CrispenGari/node-startup/node-backend/27_tRPC/with-react-native/README.md

 }
 ```

-After that we will need to create a folder called `packages` this is where our `trpc-node` app will live together with the client `react` app.
+After that we will need to create a folder called `packages` this is where our `trpc-node` app will live together with the client `react-native` app.
 Next we are going to install `concurrently` module that allows us to run the client and `trpc` server at the same time.

 ```shell
 yarn add -W -D concurrently wsrun